BERING STRAIT TUNNEL OBSERVATION

 This gravel by-product also explains why construction of the interhemispheric North America – Eurasia railroad project should start with the tunnel portion.
 Moving the resulting crushed stone from the tunnel excavation site along future access rail beds will keep down the cost of their construction.

-■ Extending the proposed underwater tunnel inland, beyond the 5-10 miles envisioned, may make economic sense.
-The combination of railways, highways and utility lines may actually be cheaper to build and maintain below ground than above ground in Arctic climes.
+■ Extending the proposed underwater tunnel inland, beyond the 5–10 miles envisioned, may make economic sense.
+The combination of railways, highways and utility lines may actually be cheaper to build and maintain below ground than above ground in Arctic climates.

 ■ With all the above advantages in mind, the delivery of construction equipment and materials could be accomplished using the existing Alaska Railroad and the seaports in Anchorage and Valdez.
 The city of Fairbanks could become the starting point of a new era of global transportation, with the State of Alaska acknowledged for helping bring about a new world transportation infrastructure.